 Not all varieties of apples give the most desired finished frozen product, whether for the bakery trade or other purposes.
-Most State Agricultural Experiment Stations have information on what varieties in the area freeze well and are useful to bakery or other processing industries.
+Most State Agricultural Experiment Stations or similar extension offices have information on what varieties in the area freeze well and are useful to bakery or other processing industries.